Integrated health and social care - an ICS case study

 New Person centred purpose

-' What matters to you', and how can I help the person to achieve balance in their lives.
+' What matters to you', and how can I help you to achieve balance in your life.

 It drives me to focus on what matters, and to only do those value activities that I need to.